paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 ### Things to watch out for

 ><span style="color:DarkBlue">
->**NOTE**: There may be a mismatch in a file's storage and display size as seen in the screenshot below.
-The file's aspect ratio (as confirmend by MediaInfo) matches the final display dimensions configured by HandBrake and the file did not look distorted, so I kept those dimensions when transcoding, and not the storage dimensions.
+>**NOTE**: There may be a mismatch in a file's storage size and its display size as seen in the summary tab of an older .AVI video below.
+The file's aspect ratio shown in the top image is correctly represented by the display size (640x480) and NOT the storage size (x).
+To confirm that the storage aspect is incorrect, I altered the video dimensions to represent the storage size.
+The distortion can be seen in the bottom image.
 ></span>

 <p align="center">